 In Trafalgar, the people we support are involved in a variety of leisure activities, including drumming sessions, drama group and yoga.
 Two of the ladies also use a hydrotherapy pool on a weekly basis, and one attends a sensory room.

-Hains is the main house at Ivers and is home to 9 individuals who have varying levels of learning disabilities.
+Hains is the main house at Ivers and is home to 9 individuals who have various levels of learning disabilities.

 One person we support is actively involved in working in the gardens, including helping with maintaining the grounds, and this year growing vegetables which were used in cooking across the service.
 He also attends a weekly healthy eating group, together with another individual at Ivers, and they have used some of the homegrown produce in this group.